 - If numbness of the lip, chin, or tongue occurs, there is no cause for alarm.
 This is usually temporary in nature.
 You should be aware that if your lip or tongue is numb, you could bite it and not feel the sensation.
 So be careful.
-Call Dr. Perry Brooks or Dr. Seth Brooks if you have any questions.
+Call Dr. Seth Brooks if you have any questions.

 - Slight elevation of temperature immediately following surgery is not uncommon.
 If the temperature persists, notify the office.
 Tylenol or ibuprofen should be taken to reduce the fever.

 - Occasionally, patients may feel hard projections in the mouth with their tongue.
 They are not roots.
-They are the bony walls which supported the tooth.
+They are the bony walls that supported the tooth.
 These projections usually smooth out spontaneously.
-If not, they can be removed by Dr. Perry Brooks or Dr. Seth Brooks.
+If not, they can be removed by Dr. Seth Brooks.
 If the corners of your mouth are stretched, they may dry out and crack.
 Your lips should be kept moist with an ointment, suVaselineseline.

 - Sore throats and pain when swallowing are not uncommon.
 The throat muscles can become swollen after surgery, making the act of swallowing painful.
 This will subside in two to three days.

 - Stiffness of the jaw muscles may cause difficulty in opening your mouth for a few days following surgery.
-This is a normal postoperative event which will resolve in time.
+This is a normal post-operative event that will resolve in time.